SamDaniel40/Netflix-Clone/README.md

-This is the starting page of Netflix website.
+This is a responsive clone of the homepage of Netflix website.
-Tried to make it as much responsive.